Moving to Guatemala Guide

 Whilst Guatemala City offers a number of international-grade hospitals, the reality is that many of the health establishments in Guatemala leave plenty to be desired in terms of equipment, cleanliness and waiting times.

 Such a strategy is, of course, not without its risks.
 Should more expensive procedures or repatriation be required then you may find yourself struggling to raise the necessary funds.
-For this reason most visitors and expats alike opt to rely on expatriate health insurance.
+For this reason, most visitors and expats alike opt to rely on expatriate health insurance or travel insurance.
 This not only removes any worry about paying for medical care but can also facilitate treatment in the many private hospitals to be found in Guatemala.